KA HŌKEO HOʻIHOʻI

 Check-out with a credit card.
 You will not be charged unless the item is not returned within the return timeframe.

-Check-out with a pre-paid token.
-This is similar to a deposit option where users will pre-pay to load a token.
-This token can then be used to check out a reusable item.
-If the item is returned, the token will be replenished back to the original pre-paid amount.
+Check-out with a pre-paid card.
+This is similar to a deposit option where users will pre-pay to load a card.
+This card can then be used to check out a reusable item.
+If the item is returned, the card will be replenished back to the original pre-paid amount.

 -